aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 _Note_: Be sure to double check the email address is correct!

 After running the aws cloudformation command, you can monitor the installation process by logging into your AWS account and navigating to the [CloudFormation console](https://console.aws.amazon.com/cloudformation).
-Make sure you are in the region you chose in your profile (region is selected in the top right corner).
+Make sure you are in the us-east-1 region (You can select the region in the top right corner of the console page).
 You should see a stack named `setup-account-stack`.

  ![](readme-images/cloudformation.png)